-To complete the DMin program, a dissertation is required.
-Between the first and second year of the DMin LEC program, students are paired with a Dissertation Advisor who will guide them in the process of research, development, and completion of the dissertation.
+Between the first and second year of the DMin program, students are paired with a Dissertation Advisor who will guide them in the process of research, development, and completion of the dissertation.
 The dissertation involves research and writing at both the theoretical and practical levels and serves to evaluate the student's competency in a specialized area of ministry related to his or her personal experience and interest.
 By engaging in the research courses and through the support of a Dissertation Advisor, each student receives guidance in choosing a research topic and preparing a proposal for the dissertation.
-As a prerequisite to candidacy, the student's proposal is submitted to the DMin Committee for approval.
+As a prerequisite to candidacy, the student's proposal is submitted to the Dissertation Advisor for approval.
 When the dissertation is complete, the candidate submits the dissertation to two advisors: the Dissertation Advisor and a Secondary Advisor selected by the DMin Committee.
 As part of the evaluation, the candidate must give an oral defense of the dissertation before the advisors.

 Track 2 Dissertation (Optional)

-As an optional alternative to the traditional (written) dissertation, students in the DMin LEC program may produce a Track 2 Dissertation, which is composed of two parts: a Track 2 Artifact and a Written Statement.
+As an optional alternative to the traditional (written) dissertation, students may produce a Track 2 Dissertation, which is composed of two parts: a Track 2 Artifact and a Written Statement.
 The Written Statement explicates the theoretical underpinnings of the Dissertation.
 The Track 2 Artifact incarnates a practical, real-world solution to the stated ministry problem utilizing one or more of the following media forms: audio, video, web, print.
-When completed, the candidates submits the Track 02 Dissertation, which includes both the Written Statement and Track 2 Artifact, to the Dissertation, Secondary, and when necessary, Expert Advisors.
+When completed, the candidates submit the Track 02 Dissertation, which includes both the Written Statement and Track 2 Artifact, to the Dissertation, Secondary, and when necessary, Expert Advisors.
 As part of the evaluation, the candidate must give an oral defense of the dissertation before the advisors.